 Astronomy Seminar 3

-Thompson considers parallels between descriptions in the Srimad-Bhagavatam Canto 5 of the rings of Bhu-mandala, and the planetary orbits observed by contemporary astronomers.
-He then proposes that the mathematical closeness of fit of these features precludes coincidence and therefore suggests systematic astronomical knowledge.
+Thompson considers parallels between descriptions in the Srimad-Bhagavatam Canto 5 of the rings of Bhu-mandala, and the planetary orbits observed by contemporary astronomers, noting that the radius of Bhu-mandala is approximately twice the radius of Saturn's orbit.
 Thompson illustrates how numerous geographic descriptions found in this Puranic account could mirror a variety of complex modern constructs, such as quantum jumps, higher dimensions, and wave/particle duality.

 TRANSCRIPT: Astronomy Seminar 3.
 VIHE Seminar: Gita Nagari, PA - 1990 / (207)

-Question: That’s the radius of the Bhu-mandala disc?
+Question: That’s the radius of the Bhu-mandala disk?

 Comment: That’s what Aloka means, no people.

 A: Yeah, so that’s Aloka-varsa.
 So this Lokaloka mountain is the boundary between the Loka and the Aloka.
 Hence it has that name.
 And it blocks the sunlight, that description is given.
 So there is no light in this region.
 So if we go in, so this has a distance of, this is another unit, 125 million yojanas.
 That’s that – it’s half of the radius.
 So then you go into about here, roughly speaking, and there is a region like this, this would be 82.2 million yojanas.
 This is the region of the Golden Land, it is called.
 There is an interesting description in the Bhagavatam.
 So that’s another circular region lying within here.
 This is also uninhabited.
 It’s described that the nature of this region is that everything is a blaze of light so that you can’t distinguish anything.
 And no one can live there.
 That’s the Golden land, it’s as though you are living on a surface of polished gold like a mirrored surface.
 And we can’t see anything because of all the light.